wirc-sjsu/firebench/docs/how_to/review_weather_station_qc.md

 bounds, run lengths, or outage-warning thresholds.
 Settings are applied only after every value passes validation.

+## Use the station map

+The **Map** tab displays weather stations over the standard OpenStreetMap road map.
+Tile detail updates automatically after you zoom or pan with the Matplotlib toolbar.
+Fire perimeters, station colors, wind arrows, missing-data markers, and selection popups remain above the road layer.

+The road map requires network access.
+Clear **Road map** to use the plain longitude/latitude map without requesting tiles.
+If a request fails, the GUI keeps the plain map, turns the option off, and shows the complete error in a dialog and in the terminal log; select **Road map** again to retry.
+Downloaded tiles are cached under the user cache directory so revisiting an area does not request the same tiles again.
+The GUI requests only the current visible extent and does not provide map prefetch or offline downloads.
+Map data is © OpenStreetMap contributors.

 ## Expected HDF5 structure

 The input must contain a `time_series` group with one group per station.
 Station group names use